catppuccin/miniflux/README.md

 ## Usage

-1. In minifux, got to Settings > Custom CSS
+1. In minifux, go to Settings > Custom CSS
-2. Paste the style of your choice into the text box
+2. Paste the style of your choice into the text box at the bottom of the page.
 3. Click save

 ## 💝 Thanks to